Rolls of Honour

 216 became prisoners of war.
 20 successfully evaded capture or escaped.

-Click on this Roll of Honour (or on the document in the box on the right), for the names of the gallant young men killed in action.
+Click on this complete Roll of Honour in the Documents box on the right to download onto a computer, or see it below if viewing on a mobile or tablet.
 The list is compiled alphabetically by surname, together with decorations, rank, first names, which air force if not RAF, crew position, the date of last operation.
 (We acknowledge Roy Walker’s book: Some of the Few for the list which appears on pages 19-45 of his book.)

 If you would like more details of the operations, or information on where an individual or a crew is buried or commemorated, please use the contact form.
-We ask if you would send a donation to help in the work, which is entirely voluntary.
+We ask if you would think about sending a donation to help keep up the hosting of this website and the work of the Associaiton.

 Australians.
-Our friend with 77 Squadron RAAF in Australia, Lesley Gent, has compiled a list of the members of the RAAF who served with 77 Squadron and were killed in action, together with photographs and interesting mini-biographies as tributes to these brave men.
-See the Document Box on the right.
+Our friend with 77 Squadron RAAF in Australia, Lesley Gent, has compiled a roll of honour of the 37 members of the RAAF who served with 77 Squadron and killed in action, together with photographs and interesting mini-biographies as tributes to these brave men.